ermia-afsharian/quotes-on-dev/README.md

 ## Personal learnings

-* the use of ajax and GET/POST methods
+* the use of ajax together with worldpress
-* how to use gulp and gulp plugins
+* how to use php properly in relation with js,jquery and sass
-* how to effectively use display:grid in css;
+* how to  work with worpress plugins and use them in backend coding;
 ## contributers

 -ermia afsharian